Gabriel-Damas/Gabriel-Damas/README.md

 My name is Gabriel Damasceno 👨‍💻

-I'm a newbie in this big world, I've been a Front-End developer since 2020. 💻
+I've been a Front-End developer since 2020. 💻

 I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.